Problem

 Story Data

-Launched in 2013, Girls Who Code’s Clubs offer young women and non-binary students in grades 3 through 12 the chance to form bonds with supportive peers and role models, using computer science to change the world.
-Free and fun, the Club activities offer a flexible curriculum to adapt to each group’s unique needs.
+Launched in 2013, Girls Who Code Clubs offer young girls and non-binary students in grades 3 through 12 a chance to join a sisterhood of supportive peers and role models using computer science to change the world.
+Clubs are free and offer fun activities through a flexible curriculum that adapts to each group’s unique needs.

-In less than a decade, Girls Who Code has nurtured a network of nearly 6,000 Clubs across all 50 states.
-They have addressed an unmet need – opportunity for young girls and non-binary students to get excited about and learn skills in computer science.
+Girls Who Code has served 600,000 students through the Clubs program in a little over a decade.
+Clubs address an unmet need–the opportunity for young girls and non-binary students to get excited about computer science and learn to see themselves as computer scientists.
 “In addition to learning, [the students] are developing new friendships, confidence, and passion for the [computer science] discipline,” said a Club Facilitator at Herriman High School in Utah.

-Girls Who Code, a New York City-based nonprofit focused on closing the gender gap in technology, partners with school districts, library networks, and afterschool programs to launch Clubs in rural, urban, and suburban communities throughout the U.S. During the 2022-2023 school year, more than 71,000 young people participated, learning the concepts that form the basis of all programming languages, like loops, variables, conditionals, and functions.
+The New York City-based nonprofit focused on closing the gender gap in technology partners with school districts, library networks, and afterschool programs to launch Clubs in communities across the country.
+During the 2023-2024 school year, more than 75,000 young people participated, learning the concepts that form the basis of all programming languages, like loops, variables, conditionals, and functions.

 Location